Dark Shadows: Magazines

 During its original run, Dark Shadows was featured in many magazines, including Afternoon TV, Castle of Frankenstein, Daytime TV, and Famous Monsters of Filmland.
 Even after the show ended, it received coverage in genre magazines of the 1970s, like Monsters of the Movies.

 In 2003, a two-part article titled "Collecting Dark Shadows: Return to Collinwood", written by Rod Labbe, appeared in Autograph Collector magazine; it was the first major article to chronicle the show in years.
 In 2005, Scary Monsters Magazine devoted an entire issue (#55) to Dark Shadows.
 Included were full-length interviews with cast members Marie Wallace, David Selby, and Kathryn Leigh-Scott, as well as "Don't Open That Coffin!
 A Baby Boomer's Adventures in the Land of Dark Shadows!"
 Both the Autograph Collector and Scary Monsters articles were penned by freelance writer Rod Labbe, who once ran a fan club for Dennis Patrick (Jason McGuire, Paul Stoddard) in 1969–70.

-Labbe also contributes to Fangoria magazine and is currently doing a series of full-length interviews with surviving original cast members, leading up to the release of Burton's film.
+Labbe also contributes to Fangoria magazine and is did a series of full-length interviews with surviving original cast members, leading up to the release of the 2012 film.
 Labbe's interview with Jerry Lacy, who played the nefarious Reverend Trask, appeared in issue #296.
-His second, with Kathryn Leigh-Scott, was in issue #304.
+His second, with Kathryn Leigh Scott, was in issue #304.
 The latest, a Chris Pennock (Jeb Hawkes, a.k.a.
-"The Leviathan") profile, is scheduled to run in issue #310.
-He has already interviewed Marie Wallace (Eve and Jenny Collins) for a future issue, with more to come.
-A lengthier version of Kathryn's interview can be found on her website.
+"The Leviathan") profile, ran in issue #310.
+He also interviewed Marie Wallace (Eve and Jenny Collins).
+A lengthier version of Scott's interview can be found on her website.